 - Concealed sources of income.

-All of these are potentially damaging situations for your client, and the consultant can help develop strategies to minimize the damage.The client risks reputational harm, income tax liabilities, including substantial penalties and interest, and perhaps even criminal prosecution.These matters must be handled delicately during divorce proceedings to reduce the risk to the client.
+All of these are potentially damaging situations for the client, and the consultant can help develop strategies to minimize the damage.The client risks reputational harm, income tax liabilities, including substantial penalties and interest, and perhaps even criminal prosecution.These matters must be handled delicately during divorce proceedings to reduce the risk to the client.

 Benefits outweigh costs

-Hopefully, clients can see a longer term benefit from doing so.
+Although it may be expensive to retain a forensic accountant as a consultant, it is hoped that clients can see a longer term benefit from doing so.
 Counsel will be able to fully investigate sensitive issues without fear of adverse expert witness testimony.
 Although certain information and documents regarding the sensitive issues will likely need to be disclosed during discovery, the work and the opinions of the consultant will be protected as work product.
 Knowing the truth about the numbers should help counsel put on a better case, and there is little to no risk of tainting the opinions or compromising the objectivity of the testifying expert.